awsdocs/aws-systems-manager-user-guide/doc_source/prereqs-operating-systems.md

 ## Windows Server<a name="prereqs-os-windows-server"></a>

-Note that SSM Agent requires Windows PowerShell 3\.0 or later to run certain SSM Documents on Windows Server instances \(for example, the legacy `AWS-ApplyPatchBaseline` document\)\.
+Note that SSM Agent requires Windows PowerShell 3\.0 or later to run certain AWS Systems Manager documents \(SSM documents\) on Windows Server instances \(for example, the legacy `AWS-ApplyPatchBaseline` document\)\.
 Verify that your Windows Server instances are running Windows Management Framework 3\.0 or later\.
 This framework includes Windows PowerShell\.
 For more information, see [https://www.microsoft.com/en-us/download/details.aspx?id=34595&751be11f-ede8-5a0c-058c-2ee190a24fa6=True](https://www.microsoft.com/en-us/download/details.aspx?id=34595&751be11f-ede8-5a0c-058c-2ee190a24fa6=True)\.

 ****